learn-anything/research-papers/contributing.md

 - Where `link` leads to [arXiv](https://arxiv.org) page of the paper.
 If that is not available, then link directly to the PDF of the paper.
 - If you can't find the year the research paper was written in, you can skip adding the year.
 - The paper should be put into its appropriate category.
 Pick the one you think is closest if you are not sure.
-- Only add research papers you think are interesting.
+- Only add research papers you think are awesome.
 - The paper should be freely available.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.